 - Communication protocol: SNMP Manager.
-Station's address: it is defined in format IP\address1[:port1], IP\address2[:port2].
+Station's address: it is defined in format IP_address1[:port1], IP_address2[:port2].

-IP\address may be set in decimal dotted notation (e.g. 192.168.0.1) or as a name, which assumes address translation by means of DNS or HOST.
-Address1 and Address2 concern the existence of primary and backup line / route.
-Address 2 is usable for example for server containing two network interface cards, which is connected to two different network segments available from two different lines.
+IP_address may be set in decimal dotted notation (e.g. 192.168.0.1) or as a name (e.g. SrvMoxa1), which assumes address translation by means of DNS or a hosts file.
+Address1 and Address2 concern the existence of primary and backup lines/routes.
+Address 2 is usable for example for a server containing two network interface cards, which is connected to two different network segments available via two different network paths.